 Read More: Best Bullying Movies of All Time

 16. My Life Without Me (2003)

 You gotta watch this for Sarah Polley.
-The life (albeit shortened) of a young mother of two Ann, who’s been diagnosed with terminal ovarian cancer and her going out-of-the-way to conceal her disease and living her life to the fullest is something unworthy of a miss.
-Ann truly tries and explores herself in physical, psychological and materialistic ways, seeking her well-deserved yet short-lived happiness she longed for.
+The life (albeit shortened) of a young mother of two, Ann, who’s been diagnosed with terminal ovarian cancer, and her going out-of-the-way to conceal her disease and living her life to the fullest is something unworthy of a miss.
+Ann truly tries and explores herself in physical, psychological, and materialistic ways, seeking the well-deserved yet short-lived happiness she longed for.
 In a rather ’13 Reasons Why’ sort of a manner, she records tapes towards the end for her husband and lover, the latter who had fallen for her madly while she was trying to explore her sexuality.
 I’ll let you watch the movie yourself to find out why.

 Read More: Best Nun Movies of All Time

 A movie that falls into the category of films about intense love, ‘Bright Star’ is the tale of a renowned poet John Keats, who is diagnosed with tuberculosis in the early 1800s (well, AIDS and cancer were rarely known back then).
 A skittish girl named Fanny falls for Mr. Keats after the latter starts imparting poetry lessons to the former.
 Based on a true story (a biography at that), ‘Bright Star’ invigorates your senses, stuns you, and appears to be set in ahead of its time.
 Many movies followed suit, and we now do have a bunch of movies with a similar storyline.
 Also, look out for the irresistible chemistry between Abbie Cornish and Ben Whishaw.

 Read More: Best Pregnancy Movies of All Time